 Dear Losing It!,

 This should be down further on the list.
 However, it is first to keep in mind.
 Let your team know you are concerned about doing a great job and will need their input.

-2. Engage them and then engage them more: Research indicates that individuals who are included in making decisions are more
+2. Engage them and then engage them more:

-3. Speak softly and more important speak short: Know what directions you have for the team and tell them in short, simple sentences.
+3. Speak softly and more important speak short:

+Further, know what directions you have for the team and tell them in short, simple sentences.
 Do not keep explaining or justifying your requests. it will weaken what you say.

-5. Take a course: Learn the skinny about best practices to handle conflict.
-This is the area that is most important for everyone in leadership development to get as much of as they can.
+For instance, learn the skinny about best practices to handle conflict.
+This is the area that is most important for everyone in leadership development.
+Conflict resolution is the one place you must become a true master.

 For example, do this once a month.
 Let your team share about themselves.
 I call this process getting current.
 Further, it’s important to let people talk about what is going on personally as well as professionally.
 As your team learns from watching you model good communication they will follow suit.
 Remember, short, clear sentences work best.

-7. Give yourself a break: Go for excellence, not perfection.
+In conclusion, go for excellence, not perfection.
 You may want to find someone you trust in your organization who can be a great sounding board.
 That will help you see those blind spots that need another pair of eyes to see.

-Therefore, Just take a deep breath and help those you are leading.
+Therefore, Just take a deep breath.
+Continue to help those you are leading.
 Let them learn from you.
-Further, give them advice on all the successes you have shown over the years of being so great at sales.
+Further, give them advice on all the successes you have shown over the years.
+Applaud yourself for being so great at sales.
 Now, you can climb this new hill to be a great leader.

 Here’s to your success,